-Defining a logical interface in a WSDL contract entails the following:
+To define a logical interface in a WSDL contract you must do the following:

-- 1. Creating a portType element to contain the interface definition and give it a unique name.
+- 1. Create a portType element to contain the interface definition and give it a unique name.
 See Port types. - 2.
-Creating an operation element for each operation defined in the interface.
+Create an operation element for each operation defined in the interface.
 See Operations. - 3.
-For each operation, specifying the messages used to represent the operation's parameter list, return type, and exceptions.
+For each operation, specify the messages used to represent the operation's parameter list, return type, and exceptions.
 See Operation messages.